Application Process for Retail Intermediaries

 Submission of an Application

-For information on the submission of a completed Garda Vetting Form, please refer to the Sole Traders/Single Directors section of ‘Completing and Submitting an Individual Questionnaire’.
+For information on the submission of a completed Garda Vetting Form, please refer to the Sole Traders/Single Directors section of the Brokers/Retail Intermediaries, Debt Management Firms PCF Assessment page of the Central Bank website.

-A key priority for the Central Bank in assessing all applications for authorisation as a retail intermediary is the assessment of the applicants proposed Pre-approval Controlled Functions (PCF’s).
-Individual questionnaires (IQ’s) in respect of each PCF are assessed by the Central Bank’s Regulatory and Business Services Division.
-These assessments are integral to the assessment of the application is its entirety.
+A key priority for the Central Bank in assessing all applications for authorisation as a retail intermediary is the assessment of the applicants proposed Pre-approval Controlled Functions (PCFs).
+Individual questionnaires (IQs) in respect of each PCF are assessed by the Central Bank’s Regulatory and Business Services Division.
+These assessments are integral to the assessment of the application in its entirety.

 With this is mind, firms should satisfy themselves that relevant persons meet the Fitness and Probity Standards (the Standards) for Regulated Financial Service Providers before applying for authorisation.
 Firms should note that compliance with the Minimum Competency Code (where applicable) is not sufficient on its own to meet the Standards.